MichaelT2828/Unit_3/Project_3/Documentation.md

 ### Success Criteria

 1. The application will keep track of kitchen appliances used, who used it, borrowing and return date and times, and cleaned status.
-2. The application will have a login page, a registration page, a menu page, a page to view the usage information of kitchen appliances, and a page to edit the log.
+2. The application will use a GUI to show a login page, a registration page, a menu page, a page to view the usage information of kitchen appliances, and a page to edit the log.
 3. The users will be able to create, add, edit and delete data in the table.
 4. The login information, such as the username, email and password, will be secured and the password will be encrypted through a hash.
 5. The registration page will allow additional users to gain access to use the application.